-Read all the adjustment instructions before beginning the adjustment, and then follow the step-by-step instructions during the adjustment.
+Read all the assembly instructions before beginning the assembly, and then follow the step-by-step instructions during the assembly.

 The purpose of adjusting the rails is to get them as level as possible.
 Read through the instructions and be careful.